sawyerwatts/Checklists/featureHygiene.md

 # Feature Hygine

-When implementing a new feature within an application, here are some things that can be
+When implementing a new feature within an application, here are some things that can be considered (as with all of these checklists, the order isn't strictly relevant - it's a very fluid and cyclic and iterative process):
-considered:

-- [ ] What is the context for this feature?
+- [ ] What is the context and goal for this feature?
-- [ ] Define the error handling strategy and prototype the happy path
+- [ ] Define the broad error handling strategy
-    - [ ] True immutable data types can be nice, but depending on the app, they seem to frequently be more pain than they're worth - that said, treating inputs as immuatble usually ends well
-    - [ ] IO-less functions (if not outright pure functions) tend to do real good, and quasi-pure functions (like for a mutable append-only error stream) tend to be the sweet spot
     - [ ] Do partial failures exist?
     - [ ] Do we care to destinguish errors between repeatable business errors, repeatable IT errors, and/or one-off (network) IT errors?
+- [ ] Rough draft the happy path
+    - Mutable, shared state between functions/classes/etc is generally the enemy
+    - Consider parameters immutable (unless situationally very beneficial otherwise)
-        - It can be easier to manage these error types if the business code are IO-less functions called by a coordination service, but also that forces other design constraints onto the business code, so it depends.
+    - IO-less modules are likely going to be your friend, especially around error handling due to the innate distinction between repeatable and non-repeatable errors, but also that forces other design constraints onto the code.
+    - When dealing with gnarly state or data management problems, try to employ FP, but keep OOP and DI options in mind as well.
+FP-style may be be more brittle, but OOP will likely introduce shared state problems (and its use of obscured side effect vectors can make it less obvious), so method DI / pass by reference can be a nice intermediate.
 - [ ] Implement error handling
-    - [ ] In exception-based languages, assume all functions can throw (unless they state/return otherwise)
+    - [ ] Bulkhead try/catch(es) as appropriate
+    - [ ] Every line will evaluate to either an expression or throw an exception.
+    - [ ] Under what situation will this line throw?
+    - [ ] How will the feature behave if a given line throws?
+- [ ] Have all the output vectors been considered?
+Return, exception, out/mutated parameters, side effects to services/infra, etc
 - [ ] Add assertions and guards, especially around module boundaries
 - [ ] Implement resilience, cancellation, and the necessary amount of durability for the feature
 - [ ] See the relevant subpage in [./app/](./app/) as appropriate